-Music has played a fundamental tune in a life that has witnessed Claire sing for Junior School, High School, Youth and University choirs.
+Born in Derby 1979, Claire moved at the age of four to a small village in South Wales.
+Music played a fundamental part in her life from an early age singing in all the County choirs from Junior school to University.
 At the age of fifteen she won the Welsh Singer of the Year competition.
-She still sings today and writes songs alongside Nev.
+She still sings and writes songs alongside her husband Nev.

-Her diagnosis came while Claire was in her second year at university.
-“It began with an altogether strange sensation in my left arm.
+Claire has Multiple Sclerosis (MS) which is a debilitating disease that attacks the central nervous system and is the most common neurological condition among young adults today.
+Her diagnosis came while she was in her second year at university.
+“It began with an strange sensation in my left arm.
 It would suddenly shake and shudder uncontrollably without notice or warning.
 This was closely followed by tripping over my own feet as opposed to obstacles or uneven paving,” she continues.

-Having been hit by a thunderbolt, Claire carried on with her studies and duly completed her degree in English & American Studies at Leicester University whilst remaining immersed in her music.
+She knew something was wrong and after some swift tests the diagnosis of MS quickly followed.
+Claire carried on with her studies and completed her degree in English & American Studies at University whilst remaining immersed in her music.

 MS can be a tiring condition and after a short career in offshore and private banking, Claire realised that it suited neither her nor her illness.
 When Claire met Nev she was able to do what she really loved.
 “It was so fantastic to be involved in something that both excites and interests me.
 In the music studio the equipment and computer and recording spaces are all within easy reach”.

 Exercise is particularly important for people living with MS as it assists in keeping muscles moving.
 Claire exercises on a daily basis combining gym work, physio, stretch classes and kayaking in a specially adapted boat, all complemented by meditation, swimming and a strict plant based diet.